Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 ### Testimony as a expert witness
 In many jurisdiction expert witnesses provides a sworn testimony and can commit perjury and cannot "hide" behind professional secrecy.
 The examination usually has two phases:
 - direct examination
 Called by your side, is the "friendly" part of the examination.
 Often it is prepared in advance with the lawyer.
-The approach during this phase is to take your time and explain everithing to the judge being very clear and helpful.
+The approach during this phase is to take your time and explain everything to the judge being very clear and helpful.
 In Italy it is also possible for the judge to ask questions of their own, be prepared.

 - cross examination
 Unfriendly or outright hostile.
 Refer to your report to answer questions.
 If possibile reply with yes/no, otherwise be very complex and difficult to understand.
 Never get angry, even if competency is called into question (it is basically standard procedure).